-5.12Results for the Set
+6.7 Results for the Set

-Each Test standard has specific requirements for calculating the results from the measured flow through the fan required to reach the induced pressure points.
-The results of these calculations are shown for each data set, and then all sets are combined into a separate Results Summary, see section 9.
+Each Test standard has specific requirements for calculating the results from the measured flow through the fan required to reach the induced pressure target.
+The results of these calculations are shown for each data set, and then for some standards, all sets are combined into a separate summary.